HS-Diffusion: Semantic-Mixing Diffusion for Head Swapping: Related work

-Recently, Denoising Diffusion Probabilistic Models (DDPM)~\cite{ho2020denoising, nichol2021improved, dhariwal2021diffusion, graikos2022diffusion} has achieved amazing performance for image generation and attracted increasing attention.
-DDPM can progressively add Gaussian noise to an input image $x_0$ to $x_t$ with variance $\beta_t\in(0,1)$ at time $t\in\{0,1,\cdots T\}$ by $q(x_t|x_{t-1}) = \mathcal{N}(\sqrt{1-\beta_t}x_{t-1},\beta_t\mathbf{I})$.
-With Gaussian diffusion, the forward noising process further can directly sampled from $x_0$ without the intermediate steps: where $\alpha_t=1-\beta_t,\bar{\alpha}_t=\prod_{s=0}^{t}\alpha_s$ and $\epsilon$ is randomly sampled from $\mathcal{N}(0,\mathbf{I})$.
-The reverse diffusion process $p_\theta(x_{t-1}|x_t)$ can be modeled as $\mathcal{N}(\mu_\theta(x_t,t),\sigma_t)$ with a neural network $\epsilon_\theta$ for predicting noise.
-A random noise $x_T\in \mathcal{N}(0,\mathbf{I})$ can be denoised to an image by iterating the reverse diffusion process.
-Without changing the forward noising process, Denoising Diffusion Implicit Model (DDIM)~\cite{song2020denoising} further proposes to accelerate sampling: DDIM shares both the objective and training process with DDPM, and only runs faster for inference sampling.
+A random noise $x_T\in\mathcal{N}(0,\mathbf{I})$ can be denoised to an image by iterating the reverse diffusion process.
+Without changing the forward noising process, Denoising Diffusion Implicit Model (DDIM)~\cite{song2020denoising} further proposes to accelerate sampling:

+DDIM shares both the objective and training process with DDPMs, and only runs faster for inference sampling.
 But they work in pixel space, which causes a huge computational cost~\cite{lu2022dpm}.
-Latent Diffusion Model~(LDM)~\cite{rombach2022high} demonstrates that diffusion models can perform better on low-dimensional latent space, since they can circumvent the redundant information in the pixel space and concentrate on the low-dimensional representation in latent space.
-In addition, the conditional DDPMs~\cite{dhariwal2021diffusion,avrahami2022blended_0,avrahami2022blended_1,wang2022semantic,rombach2022high} can controllably generate the images as users desire with condition guidance.
-The success of these diffusion models inspires our work to implement head swapping with semantic-guided LDM.
+Latent Diffusion Model~(LDM)~\cite{rombach2022high} demonstrates that diffusion models perform better in a low-dimensional latent space, as they bypass redundant information in pixel space and concentrate on the low-dimensional representation in latent space.